1 FAQs - Nootka Saunas

 We want to make sure all our customers get the perfect sauna for their space and intent of use.
 Below are some common questions we get about our saunas.

 Electric heaters have the advantage of warming up very quickly, being simple to operate and are a great option if you’re looking to use your sauna on a frequent basis.
-With the added benefit that you can pour water on our electric heaters, there’s no wonder over 80% of our customers opt for electric heaters.
+With the added benefit that you can pour water on our electric heaters, it’s no wonder over 80% of our customers opt for electric heaters.

 Electric Models

 The electric heater we use is wall-mounted and only extends 18″ off the rear wall.
 The 10ft option is fantastic if you plan to host any of your friends or family in the sauna.
-If you plan to only use the sauna by yourself or with one or two others, then the 8ft is the perfect option.
+If you plan to use the sauna by yourself or with one or two others, the 8ft is the perfect option.
 Both sizes heat up very quickly and the power consumption difference is negligible between the two sizes.

-10Ft Barrel Sauna: Perfect for For 1 – 8 People
+10ft Barrel Sauna: Perfect for For 1 – 8 People

 Wood-burning Models

-The wood-burning Harvia M3 Heater is floor-mounted, so it sticks out about 30″ from the rear wall of the sauna. this ends up accounting for some of the useable bench space, as such the capacity of the wood-burning saunas we produce are a bit lower than their electric counterparts.
+The wood-fired Harvia M3 Heater is floor-mounted, so it sticks out ~30″ from the rear wall of the sauna.
+This eats into some of the usable bench space, as such the capacity of the wood-burning saunas are a bit lower than their electric counterparts.
+We strongly encourage customers who are going for a wood-burning unit to consider the 10ft sauna.

 8Ft Barrel Sauna: Perfect for For 1 – 4 People